 Check Point profit tops estimates on higher demand for remote network access

-TEL AVIV, April 27 (Reuters) - Check Point Software Technologies CHKP.O reported higher quarterly net profit that beat expectations, boosted by higher demand for network security as more people work remotely during the coronavirus outbreak.
+TEL AVIV, April 27 (Reuters) - Check Point Software Technologies CHKP.O reported a forecast-beating rise in quarterly net profit on Monday, boosted by higher demand for network security as more people work remotely during the coronavirus outbreak.

 Israel-based Check Point said on Monday it earned $1.42 per diluted share excluding one-time items in the first quarter, up from $1.32 a year earlier.
 Revenue grew 3% to $486 million.